Ali Haydar (Syrian army officer): Arrest and retirement

 Haydar, a Major General, was formally removed from his position as Commander of Syria's Special Forces and then imprisoned on 3 August 1994.
-Syrian sources talking to the al-Hayat newspaper claimed that Haydar had been imprisoned for failing to follow military orders, although others claimed the arrest followed criticism from Haydar of Hafez al-Assad for recalling Bashar al-Assad to Syria from London, where he was studying, in order to groom him for command following the death of his brother, Basil al-Assad.
+Syrian sources talking to the al-Hayat newspaper claimed that Haydar had been imprisoned for failing to follow military orders, although others claimed the arrest followed criticism from Haydar of Hafez al-Assad for recalling Bashar al-Assad to Syria from London, where he was studying, in order to groom him for command following the death of his brother, Bassel al-Assad.
 Haydar seemingly objected to the idea of Hafez's plans to keep succession to the Syrian Presidency within the Assad family.
 It was also suggested his removal was tied to his previous strong opposition to the peace talks then taking place between Syrian and Israeli envoys in Washington DC.

 His arrest and imprisonment happened during a restructuring of the Syrian Army designed to remove influential Alawite military leaders and in turn pave the way for the succession of the Presidency from Hafez al-Assad.
 It was also suggested that Haydar's arrest was accompanied by the arrest of a number of top ranking Alawite officials who either supported Haydar or shared his criticism of Hafez' plans for the Presidency.
 He was replaced by Maj.
 Gen. Ali Habib, a member of the Alawite Matawirah clan from Safita.
 Habib had previously commanded the Seventh Mechanized Division and had led Syrian forces in the 1991 Gulf War.
 A Jordanian analyst quoted by The Christian Science Monitor suggested Habib was chosen due to having shown himself willing to follow Hafez's orders in the Gulf War, as it showed commitment to Hafez's command over long standing Ba'athist ideological positions against what it saw as Western Imperialism.

 Despite his detention, Haydar was never brought to trial or publicly humiliated, but was instead well treated in his brief captivity before being released and retired.
 He remained an important figure in the Syrian Ba'ath Party and the Syrian Army until Hafez's death in 2000.
+He attended Hafez's funeral and publicly pledged allegiance to Bashar as the new president.
+Haydar then retired to his hometown of Hallet Ara and became deeply religious in his last years.

 Death

-Ali Haydar died in Latakia, Syria, on 5 August 2022.
+Ali Haydar died in Beit Yashout, Latakia, Syria, on 5 August 2022.